mamatha-git/Linux-guide/setup.md

 | `--env LANG=en_US.UTF-8`                       | Sets the **language settings** inside the container.                                       |
 | `ubuntu:latest /bin/bash`                      | Uses the **latest Ubuntu image** and runs **Bash shell**.                                  |

----

-This format makes it easy to **copy-paste** and understand both the commands and their explanations.